 Skippyjon (now Woodstock) is adopted!
 Skippy showed up as a stray at a very full shelter, a terrified one-year old with ringworm.
 His foster family took care of the treatments he needed and realized right away what a lovebug he is.
 He was sweet and affectionate, and proved to be a great hiking companion.
 Is it any wonder they fell in love and decided to make him a permanent member of the household?
 Woodstock will get all the hiking and cuddling he can handle from his new family, which includes two teenaged boys to play with.
 Thank you, Anna and […]

-Kasper is adopted!
 Kasper was surrendered by his owners because he kept breaking out of his crate and escaping from the yard.
 He is a big, handsome, goofy guy who apparently felt he was not getting enough activity time.
 And he is strong—he even scaled a 10’ high wall in a doggie hotel!
 His foster family found him a bit standoffish at first, but he soon learned the ropes of living indoors with other people and dogs–and the occasional baby goat!
 (Thanks Catherine and Mac for fostering).
-When his first adoption attempt did not work out, he landed ‘temporarily’ at […]
+When his first adoption attempt did not work out, he landed ‘temporarily’ at the home of […]

-Walter is adopted!
 Sweet powder-faced Walter found his forever home in record time!
 His new owners are previous adopters who adopted alum Mikey (aka Dyson) in 2014.
 They loved Mikey and treated him like a king, saw him through all his treatments for seizures, and were right by his side when he required surgery.
 They were heartbroken when Mikey died at the end of last year.
 One look at Walter’s photo on our website, and they knew they had found their next wonderful GSP to love.
-Walter is now set for lots of walks on the ocean, car rides, cuddles, […]
+Walter is now set for lots of walks on the ocean, car rides, cuddles, and all the […]

 Legend (now Tinker) is adopted!
 Legend decided to leave home when she was about six years old.
 She showed up at a shelter as a stray, a mere 38-pound wisp of a GSP.
 Her foster homes (thank you Jan & Barbara) found her to be a perfect Pocket Pointer—a bundle of energy who liked every single dog and person she met.
 She’d fall asleep with her head in your lap after the excitement subsided, but she could also surprise you by appearing magically in your bed, or on top of a coffee table to get a better view of her […]

-Leia is adopted!
 At about five years of age, Leia showed up as a stray in a shelter.
 We don’t know much about her life before she came into rescue, except that she had had puppies.
 She landed at her foster home with a regal air, yet she was afraid to enter the house.
 It took her a few weeks to warm up to the new humans and their bevy of male GSPs.
 Initially very cautious and a bit bossy, she soon relaxed and became quite loving.
-She learned to accept petting, to cherish naps in a wingback chair, and […]
+She learned to accept petting, to cherish naps in a wingback chair, and to enjoy hunting […]

 At just over one year old, Olive was surrendered to a shelter.
 She is a big, lanky gal—gorgeous, smart, sweet, curious and energetic.
 Her first-time foster family found her endlessly entertaining, as she introduced them to the art of counter surfing and taught them to ‘fetch’ all the tennis balls she would roll out of reach under appliances.
 Olive is going to a Wine Country home with acres to roam, kids to play with, and a dad who has a home office and also plans to take her with him in the truck as he drives around doing vineyard consulting. […]